 In order to be eligible to receive IV-E reimbursable kinship guardianship assistance, a child must be eligible for Title IV-E foster care maintenance payments in the prospective relative guardian's home.
 This means that a child must meet all eligibility requirements for Title IV-E foster care, including the requirement that the child was removed from an Aid to Families with Dependent Children (AFDC)-eligible home pursuant to a voluntary placement agreement or as a result of a judicial determination that continuation in the home would be contrary to the welfare of the child and placed in a certified or approved home.
 The child does not have to be receiving those payments while in the relative guardian's home.
 In this case, the distinction between being eligible for and receiving Title IV-E assistance may be a distinction with no real meaning.
 Fostering Connections requires a child to be in foster care for at least six consecutive months with the prospective kinship/relative caregiver before finalizing the legal guardianship and receiving the subsidy.
-It is likely that the child will receive federally reimbursed legal guardianship payments. (§473(d)(3)(A)(i); P.L.
+It is likely therefore that foster care payments will be paid and, since the child is eligible for Title IV-E foster care, it is likely that the child will receive federally reimbursed legal guardianship payments. (§473(d)(3)(A)(i): P.L.
 110-351 §101(b); ACYF-CB-PI-08-007 p.
 2; ACYF-CB-PA-01-02)